-The Master of Arts in Theology degree program requires forty-five credit hours: thirteen graduate-level courses and a research thesis.
-This degree allows for further concentration beyond the MTS degree in one particular area chosen by the student (e.g., Biblical, Spiritual, Moral) and includes an extensive research project concluding in a thesis paper (75-100 pages long).
-The initial thirty hours are identical to the MTS degree program (see above); nine additional hours of course work in the concentration area and a six-hour thesis must also be completed.
-Students who hold an MPS degree from Spring Hill College may also build upon their degree to attain the MA, with twenty-one additional hours: fifteen hours course work and the six-hour thesis.
+The Master of Arts in Theology degree program requires forty-eight credit hours: thirteen graduate-level courses and a research thesis.
+This degree allows for further concentration beyond the MTS degree in one particular area chosen by the student (e.g., Biblical, Spiritual, Moral or Historical) and includes an extensive research project concluding in a thesis paper (75-100 pages long).
+The initial thirty-three hours are identical to the MTS degree program (see above); nine additional hours of course work in the concentration area and a six-hour thesis must also be completed.
 Prior to registration for the thesis, the student must pass the MA comprehensive exam and demonstrate reading competency in an appropriate foreign language.

-Applicants to the MA program must have at least a 3.5 GPA in their MTS/MPS course work.
-Formal application to the M.A. program can be made only after the successful completion of the MTS/MPS comprehensive experience.
-The written application (forms available online or from the Office of Graduate Studies) should include a statement of the proposed area of concentration and a portfolio of three of the student's best research papers written during their MTS/MPS program.
-Upon completion of all requirements, the student's MA degree will supersede the MTS, since it includes only 15 non-duplicated hours.
+Applicants to the MA program must have at least a 3.5 GPA in their MTS course work.
+Formal application to the MA program can be made only after the successful completion of the MTS comprehensive experience.
+The written application (forms available online or from the Office of Graduate Theology) should include a statement of the proposed area of concentration and a portfolio of three of the student's best research papers written during their MTS program.
 After admission to the MA program, students have two years to complete the additional nine hours of course work and sit for the MA comprehensive exam.
 They then have six months to submit their thesis proposal for approval, after which they have two additional years to complete the thesis (THL 598/599).
 Students may register for one six-month extension (THL 597), but any additional extension requires approval of the Graduate Council.

 Transfer students with an MTS or equivalent degree from another regionally accredited institution may also build on their degree to attain the MA, with a residency requirement (minimum hours taken through Spring Hill College) of twenty-one hours (including the six-hour thesis).
 Transfer students follow the same time line as others, but have three years for completion of their fifteen hours of course work.